 While we know the most about conventional radiation therapy, where radiation is given in small doses each day over several weeks, we are interested in investigating the use of higher doses of radiation that are administered less frequently.
-Stereotactic radiation therapy (SRT) or stereotactic body radiation therapy (SBRT) refers to the use of high doses of radiation given in 3-5 fractions.
-Currently, we do not know if this provides equal control to conventional RT but it is an alternative option for owners wishing to consider a different approach.
-Preliminary work in veterinary medicine suggests that some tumors may have equal control to conventional radiation protocols but work needs to be done to confirm this.
-Not all dogs and cats are good candidates for this type of therapy; SRT is likely optimal for small, very well defined targets.
+Stereotactic radiation therapy (SRT) or stereotactic body radiation therapy (SBRT) refers to the use of high doses of radiation given to macroscopic (visible) tumors in only 3-5 fractions.
+Currently, we do not know if this provides equal control to conventional RT for all tumor types, but it is an alternative option for owners wishing to consider a different approach.
+Not all dogs and cats are good candidates for this type of therapy.

-Most radiation plans are made specifically designed to each patient.
+Radiation plans are made specifically designed to each pet’s unique conformation, tumor shape, and tumor location.
 To do this, we perform a CT scan prior to radiation therapy in order to design a plan that targets the tumor and decreases dose to nearly normal tissues.
 Each CT plan is patient-specific since every dog has a slightly different conformation and features.
 Most CT scans are done 7-10 days prior to the planned starting day of radiation.
 We also use image-guidance (IGRT) for all patients that are prescribed IMRT or SBRT and most patients prescribed CRT to ensure that the patient is positioned properly.
 This ensures that the pet’s position at the time of treatment matches his or her position at the time of the CT scan, when the plan was designed.